 Here is a brief guide to planting pineapples in your garden:

-To harvest, simply snip your pineapple off at the base using sturdy garden shears.
+To pick a pineapple, simply snip it off at the base using sturdy garden shears.
 Don’t forget to save the tops in order to start the whole process over again!